The Daily Gamecock: History

 The first issue of The Gamecock was published on January 30, 1908.
-Robert Gonzales, a student, was primarily responsible for the paper's establishment.
+Robert E. Gonzales, a student and the president of The Clariosophic Society, was primarily responsible for the paper's establishment.
+Initially, only members of one of the university's two all-male literary societies, The Euphradian Society and The Clariosophic Society, were permitted to join the newspaper's staff; this requirement was later abandoned.

 In its first semester only three issues were produced, but in the following term the paper began weekly production.
 The paper eventually moved to publication on Monday, Wednesday, and Friday, and in the fall semester of 2006 began publishing Monday through Friday publication.
 At this time, it was renamed The Daily Gamecock and became the first student paper in South Carolina to publish daily.

+On January 30, 2008, the newspaper completed 100 years of operation, which it marked with prizes, a special letterhead, historical headlines, and an alumni ball celebrating the milestone.

-In the Fall of 2014 the paper ended Friday production, producing instead a tabloid-format known as Weekender.
-In the Fall of 2016 the paper moved two a twice-weekly production, Mondays and Thursdays, citing declining paper readership but increased digital readership.
+In the fall of 2014, the paper ended Friday production, producing instead a tabloid-format known as Weekender.
+In the fall of 2016, the paper moved two a twice-weekly production, Mondays and Thursdays, citing declining paper readership but increased digital readership.
 In fall 2018, the news organization's print edition moved to a once-weekly production with a circulation of 7,000.

-On January 30, 2008, the newspaper completed 100 years of operation, which it marked with prizes, a special letterhead, historical headlines, and an alumni ball celebrated the milestone.

 Due to the COVID-19 pandemic, the newspaper stopped publishing weekly print editions and moved almost entirely online in March 2020.
-Themed print editions now release once or twice a semester.
+From August 2020 through April 2023, the newspaper published themed print editions once or twice a semester.
+In September 2023, the newspaper began publishing monthly print editions featuring a variety of timely content across the news, arts & culture, opinion, and sports sections.

 Content

-The Daily Gamecock prints all-original coverage of daily news, USC sports, opinion, and the arts & culture of the USC campus and Columbia, SC area.
+The Daily Gamecock publishes all-original coverage of daily news, USC sports, opinion, and the arts & culture of the USC campus and Columbia, SC area daily online.

+It also produces special print editions six times per year, either highlighting top content from its website or dedicated to a designated theme.